matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Switch:** A device that makes connections between specific devices on a network by sending and receiving data between them.
 A switch connects the network to devices like phones, tablets, workstations, and desktops.

-**Synchronize (SYN) flood attack:** A type of DoS attack that simulates a TCP/IP connection and floods a server with SYN packets
+**Synchronize (SYN) flood attack:** A type of DoS attack that simulates a TCP/IP connection and floods a server with SYN packets.
+A SYN flood attack poses as a TCP connection and floods a server with packets simulating the first step of the TCP handshake.
+This overwhelms the server, making it unable to function.

 ## T